titouvgx/tock/docs/docs/en/guides/api.md

 In this guide, you will use the [Kotlin](https://kotlinlang.org/) language and the _WebSocket_ mode to add an intent to a bot initiated in _Tock Studio_.

-If you want, you can skip this step and [deploy a platform with Docker](../guides/platform.md) or go directly to the [user manual](../../toc) to learn more about the possibilities of _Tock Studio_.
+If you want, you can skip this step and [deploy a platform with Docker](../guides/platform.md).

 ## What you will create